meikesara/Heuristieken/README.md

 ```

 ### Structure
 In the folder "algorithms" are the Python scripts with the different algorithms that could be used.
 In the folder "classes" are the Python scripts with the classes for amino acids and proteins.
-In the folder "helper" are the Python scripts with helper functions such as a visualizer and code for estimating the stability.
+In the folder "helper" are the Python scripts with helper functions such as a visualizer and code for estimating the lower bound of the stability.

 ### Usage
 #### Constructive